csmithchicago/YouChoose/docs/source/getting_started.rst

-Getting Started with Recommender Systems
+Getting Started with You Choose
 ===============================================